Viagounet/workspace-for-agents/README.md

 # Todo

+- cleaner set of basic conditions for task implementations
-- add 'attached_files' to a mail
+- show attached file in mail
-- new action -> display available files
 - new action -> read excels
-- cleaner set of basic conditions for task implementations